Jack Noseworthy: Film and television career

 In the early 1990s, Noseworthy began transitioning to on-screen work, appearing as a skateboarder in Encino Man (1992) and landing a recurring role as Adrian Peterman in the CBS sitcom Teech (1991–1992).
 His breakthrough came when he starred as Ed Bellamy in MTV's action-adventure series Dead at 21 (1994).
 Around the same time, his film roles included Alive (1993) as Bobby François and S.F.W.
 (1994) as Joe Dice.
+In 1994, he also starred as the male love interest in Bon Jovi’s "Always" music video.

 Noseworthy went on to play the antagonistic neighbor Eric in The Brady Bunch Movie (1995) and took supporting roles in several cult films: he was seen in Barb Wire (1996) and as Justin in the sci-fi horror Event Horizon (1997).
 In 2000, he portrayed Seaman Bill Wentz in the WWII submarine thriller U-571 and had a role in John Waters' Cecil B. Demented.

 Noseworthy has also made numerous television guest appearances.
 He had guest or recurring roles on crime and legal dramas, including CSI: Crime Scene Investigation, Law & Order: Special Victims Unit, and Judging Amy.
 In 2013, he portrayed U.S. Attorney General Robert F. Kennedy in the National Geographic television film Killing Kennedy, acting opposite Rob Lowe's JFK.